THE FOOD CULTURE OF THE PRUSSIAN KING

 A chef for every guest

 We expect kings to spill less than they spill.
-We imagine a carefree life of opulence, lavishly laid banquet tables and roast chicken flying into open mouths.
+We imagine a carefree life of abundance, lavishly laid banquet tables and roast chicken flying into open mouths.
 Of course, it wasn't quite that lavish, at least not on a daily basis.
 Frederick the Great 's daily routine, for example, was very strictly timed: after morning coffee, the regent devoted himself to playing the flute, at 9 o'clock the cabinet councillors appeared and from 10 to 11 he gave audiences.
 Lunch was served punctually at noon and usually lasted three hours.
 Frederick's dinner parties of seven to ten guests were famous, where conversation was held in French, while 12 cooks took care of the physical well-being in the court kitchen.
 Hearty and savory dishes were the king's favorites - much to the chagrin of his doctors: cabbage, ham, eel pâté, celery soup, anchovies, pickles, pastries and polenta.
 The spicier, the better.

 Wine and prejudice